-Pancreatic cancer symptoms do not always appear, especially in the early stages, so it is difficult to detect.
+Do not show pancreatic cancer symptoms It is always difficult to detect, especially in the early stages.
 However, pancreatic cancer may cause the following:

-- Pain in the upper abdomen that may spread to the back.
+- Pain in the upper abdomen that may radiate to the back

-Your health care provider may suspect you have pancreatic cancer if you have some symptoms and have recently had diabetes or pancreatitis.
+Your healthcare provider may suspect you have it if you have some symptoms and you've recently had diabetes or pancreatitis.

 How is pancreatic cancer diagnosed in Turkey?

-It is difficult to detect pancreatic cancer in the early stages.
-This is because health care providers cannot examine the pancreas in a routine examination.
+Pancreatic cancer is difficult to detect in the early stages.
+This is because health care providers cannot examine the pancreas on a routine checkup.

 If your health care provider suspects you may have pancreatic cancer, he or she may order x-rays to clearly see your pancreas.
-An endoscopic ultrasound may also be done.
+An endoscopic ultrasound may also be performed.

-An ultrasound probe at the end of the endoscope allows imaging of the pancreas through the stomach wall.
-If needed, an ultrasound-guided biopsy (a sample of pancreatic tissue) of the pancreas can be obtained during the procedure.
+An ultrasound probe at the end of the endoscope allows visualization of the pancreas through the stomach wall.
+If needed, an ultrasound-guided biopsy (a sample of pancreatic tissue) can be obtained from the pancreas during the procedure.

-A blood test can find a substance called the tumor marker.
-For pancreatic cancer, a patient's high levels of something called CA 19-9 may indicate the presence of a tumor.
+A blood test can find a substance called a tumor.
+High levels of something called CA 19-9 in a patient may indicate the presence of a pancreatic tumor.

-Treatment of pancreatic cancer depends on certain things, including the location of the tumor, the stage of the cancer, the general condition of the patient, and whether or not the cancer has spread outside the pancreas.
+Treatment for pancreatic cancer depends on certain things, including the location of the tumor, the stage the cancer is in, the patient's general condition, and whether or not the cancer has spread beyond the pancreas.